 Furthermore, allowing seniors to make decisions will improve their self-confidence, boost their emotions, and enhance their physical well-being.

 Adopt technology as a means of communication

 Using modern means to communicate with seniors enhances their ability to feel like a part of the larger society.
-It also increases their level of engagement, self-esteem and gives them a sense of accomplishment.
+It also increases their level of engagement, and self-esteem and gives them a sense of accomplishment.

 Asking seniors to do things against their wishes can lower their level of self-esteem.
 So, instead of making them sit idly and do nothing, you can suggest they volunteer for a cause they are passionate about.
-When seniors are engaged, they put in all their efforts into whatever they do because, at that stage, they crave anything that can improve their self-worth.
+When seniors are engaged, they put all their efforts into whatever they do because, at that stage, they crave anything that can improve their self-worth.
 However, you must ensure you only suggest a cause that is within their area of interest.

 In addition, you could suggest that seniors help others going through a difficult time with their wealth of experience.
 This will improve their emotional well-being and provide a sense of self-accomplishment.

 Incorporate physical activity